tobihagemann/docs/docs/android/vault-management.md

 <img src="/img/android/create-new-vault-1-select-new-existing.png" alt="How to create a new vault with Android" width="346" />

 :::note
-If you already have a vault created with the desktop app and just want to add this vault to your mobile app, please select go to chapter `Add Existing Vaults`.
+If you already have a vault created with the desktop app and just want to add this vault to your mobile app, please go to chapter [Add Existing Vaults](#add-existing-vaults).
 :::

 You will now be prompted to select the Cloud Service where you want to store your vault.

 Choose between *Dropbox*, *Google Drive*, *OneDrive* (works also with *OneDrive for Business*) or *Local storage* (which means your local device with all attached devices).

-| If your desired provider is not listed and offers WebDAV access, please select *WebDAV* as the storage location of your vault.
+If your desired provider is not listed and offers WebDAV access, please select *WebDAV* as the storage location of your vault.

-| Please see [a non-exhaustive list of Cloud Services](/docs/misc/supported-cloud-services.md#cloud-services-with-webdav-support) for a non-exhaustive list of Cloud Services
-  and information about accessing them with WebDAV.
+Please see [Cloud Services With WebDAV Support](/docs/misc/supported-cloud-services.md#cloud-services-with-webdav-support) for a non-exhaustive list of Cloud Services and information about accessing them with WebDAV.

 <img src="/img/android/create-new-vault-2-select-provider.png" alt="How to create a new vault with Android" width="346" />